Skip links

 Corporate income tax:

 An Austrian GmbH is subject to unlimited corporate income tax liability.
-Profits are taxed at a 25% rate.
-A company reporting a loss generally has to pay a minimum corporate income tax of € 1,750 per year.
+Profits are taxed at a 23% rate.
+A company reporting a loss generally has to pay a minimum corporate income tax of € 500 per year.

-The minimum corporate income tax for newly established companies is € 500 for years 1 to 5, € 1,000 for years 6 to 10 and € 1,750 starting in year 11.
 This minimum corporate income tax is treated as a tax prepayment, and can be offset against profits in following years.

 Dividends paid to the non-Austrian parent company are tax-exempt under certain conditions, i.e. not subject to withholding tax, if the parent company is headquartered in the EU.
 If the parent company is headquartered in a third country, dividends are subject to a withholding tax of between 5% and 25%, depending on the applicable double taxation agreement.